JOHNMULAMA/JOHNMULAMA/README.md

 🌱 **I’m currently learning:**
 - Advanced React and Django techniques for seamless full-stack development.
-- Exploring innovative AI technologies, including applications for telepathic communication.
+- Exploring innovative AI technologies.
 - Deepening my expertise in blockchain frameworks like Hyperledger Fabric and Solidity.

 👯 **I’m looking to collaborate on:**